YirenZzz/EventTicketing/README.md

 ### Ticket Documentation

-The platform provides document export functionality through a "Print" option, enabling attendees to generate a PDF version of their ticket.The exported PDF includes:
+The platform provides document export functionality through a "Print" option, enabling attendees to generate a PDF version of their ticket.
+The exported PDF includes:

 ![Screenshot 2025-04-19 at 19.16.45.png](doc/img/Screenshot_2025-04-19_at_19.16.45.png)